Technology is making fashion sustainable, as these six great innovations illustrate

 3. The ‘Fashion Print’ Takes On A Whole New Meaning

-3D printed fashion has already appeared on the catwalks of Paris, London and Milan thanks to innovative designers like Iris Van Herpen, and others.
+This kind of printing has already appeared on the catwalks of Paris, London and Milan, thanks to innovative designers like Iris Van Herpen, and others.

-Yes, 3D printing quite often uses polymers rather than natural materials, but it can be considered to be eco-friendly for two reasons: one, it avoids fabric waste, which is so prevalent in the industry.
+Yes, 3D printing quite often uses polymers rather than natural materials.
+But it can be considered to be eco-friendly for two reasons.
+For one, it avoids fabric waste, which is so prevalent in the industry.
 Any time a pattern is cut, there are metres and metres of unused fabric that simply go straight to landfill.

-Secondly, outfits made from 3D printing can be produced on a when-needed basis only, as it doesn’t take long to make them.
+Secondly, outfits made from 3D printing can be produced on a when-needed basis only.
+It doesn’t take long at all to make them.
 Normally, designers take orders from buyers, who guess the demand for their clients.
 If they get it wrong, they could have a whole lot of stock on their hands.
-But not so if clothing is printed – customers can place their orders, and conceivably have them made for them in-shop while they wait!
+But not so if clothing is printed!
+Customers can place their orders, and conceivably have them made for them in-shop while they wait.

 4. A Brilliant Idea: Lab Grown Diamonds